Parent Coordination in Utah: What a PC Does and When to Use One Dustin February 24, 2026

 Parent coordination works best when it is used for structure and forward progress.
 It tends to fail when parents treat it like another courtroom.

-Pitfall 1: Using the PC as a weapon
+Using the PC as a Weapon

 If every interaction is framed as “proof” against the other parent, the process slows down and the child stays stuck in conflict.